Gotland: Cruise ships and new pier

 The main port of call on Gotland is Visby.
 The city is visited by a number of cruise ships every year.
 About 40 cruise lines frequent the Baltic sea with Visby as one of their destinations.
 In 2005, 147 ships docked at Visby, in 2010 the number was 69.
 In 2014, 62 ships are scheduled to visit Visby.
 The decrease in visiting ships is due to the fact that the modern cruise ships are too large to enter Visby harbor.
 Ships must anchor a fair distance from shore whereupon passengers are shuttled to shore in small boats, which is not possible during bad weather.
 In 2007, the first proposition for building a new pier at Visby harbor, large enough to serve the modern cruise ships, was made.
 In 2011, the matter of the new pier was discussed in the Riksdag and in 2012 research and planning for the pier began.
 In January 2014, a letter of intent for building a new cruise pier in Visby harbor was signed by Region Gotland and Copenhagen Malmö Port (CMP).
-The pier is scheduled to be finished in 2018.
+The pier was finished in 2018.
 The estimated cost is 250 million crowns (about US$38.52 million).

+Air transport

+The island is served by the only commercial airport, Visby Airport which offers connections to the Swedish mainland.
+With 467,857 passengers in 2018, it is the 9th largest airport in Sweden.
+Daily flights to Stockholm Arlanda Airport is a common way to reach or depart from the island.